 Hello, love.
-As I’ve said a bunch of times in various places on this site, I’m sorry you have need of this place, and I’m so glad you’re here.
+I’m sorry you have need of this place, and I’m so glad you’re here.
 Grief is such a disorienting time.
 So much no longer makes sense, and even simple things can feel complicated.

 This overview page will direct you to some of the core posts and resources on this site.
 A little bit of a roadmap, to make things even just the tiniest bit easier.
 We’re working on a library of podcast episodes, media clips, and recorded talks, too.
 For now, here are some good places to start.